Skip to main content

 San Juan Basin energy industry libraries are a specialty.
 SPE Monograph Series, AAPG Special Volumes, New Mexico Bureau of Mines reports, well-log interpretation manuals, and geological survey publications all have active buyers.
 I've handled entire petroleum libraries from retired engineers, and a strong technical collection can contain individual volumes worth well into the mid-three-figure range.
 Don't let these go to a thrift store or a recycling bin — the buyers for them exist, and I know how to reach them.

-Do you buy Chaco Canyon and Four Corners archaeology books?
+Do you take Chaco Canyon and Four Corners archaeology books?

 Absolutely.
 Chaco Project reports, Hyde Expedition publications, early Smithsonian and BAE Chaco studies, and works on Ancestral Puebloan culture are all actively collected.
 The region's proximity to these sites means local households often hold material that circulated only regionally — field reports, survey publications, limited-distribution conference proceedings.
-If you have an archaeologist's or archaeo-enthusiast's library to sell, I want to evaluate it before anything else does.
+If you have an archaeologist's or archaeo-enthusiast's library to sell, send photos and I'll help you spot the valuable pieces before anything is sold or given away.

-Do you buy books from trading post collections or histories?
+Do you take books from trading post collections or histories?

 Trading post history and material arts references are a specialty I handle carefully.
 Works on Hubbell Trading Post, the Wetherill trading operations, and the broader Southwest trading economy are collected by institutions and serious private buyers.
 The working reference books that traders used — rug identification guides, silver hallmark directories, pottery manuals — have value both as reference tools and as historical artifacts.
 If a trading post family is dispersing a library, call me before anything goes anywhere else.

 Everything has a destination.
 Books with resale value get listed online, reaching national and international buyers.
 Books with modest value go to my donation network: Little Free Libraries, school programs, and community organizations across New Mexico.
 Damaged books get paper-recycled through my recycling partners.
-Nothing from your Farmington home goes to the landfill.
+Nothing dropped at the Albuquerque location goes to the landfill.
 That's not a marketing promise — it's how I actually run the operation.

-Do you buy San Juan River fishing and outdoor recreation books?
+Do you take San Juan River fishing and outdoor recreation books?

 Yes.
 The San Juan tailwater is one of the country's great fly-fishing destinations, and it's generated its own body of literature.
 Early San Juan fishing guides, Colorado Plateau natural history and hiking literature, and out-of-print outdoor recreation guides all have collector audiences.
 Four Corners regional outdoor books that are out of print and no longer easily available command real value from outdoor enthusiasts and regional collectors.
-I take everything and sort — you don't need to decide what's valuable and what isn't.
+Send photos and I'll help you sort the collectible from the everyday — you don't need to figure out what's valuable on your own.

 Related Guides for Farmington Book Sellers